 But as we mentioned earlier, you don’t have time to target ALL the keywords.

-So how do you find the ones to focus on?
+So want to know how to find the best keywords to focus on?
 The ones that will bring real value to your business?

-Follow this formula to find just the right keywords for the job.
+Follow this formula to get just the right ones for the job.